khornberg/sermon-manager-import/readme.md

 ### Changelog

 #### 0.2
-* Warns if sermon manager not activated, will not import if sermon manager deactivated
+* Warns if sermon manager not activated, will not import if the sermon manager plugin is not activated
 * Added support to publish as draft
 * Code refactor
 * Added GUI to allow customized bind of ID3 tags to Sermon Manager fields (e.g. comment to bible passage, date from the file name, etc.)